sdc-china/IDA-doc/_posts/2018-01-15-references-testing-command.md

   ![][command_start_process_editor]

-There are four category of commands:
+There are five(5) categories of commands:

 * [BPM](#bpm)
 * [BPM Assertion](#bpm-assertion)